 It is highly encouraged to speak with your primary care provider prior to scheduling an appointment to receive the vaccine, as every individual’s health care needs differ.
 During your appointment at our vaccination site, healthcare professionals will be administering the vaccines and available to answer any questions.
 Prior to the appointment, all individuals will fill out vaccine questionnaire which will be reviewed by staff.
 If at any time there may be a concern regarding an individual receiving the vaccine, it will be discussed with the individual during the appointment.

 - On the arm where you got the shot: pain, redness and swelling

 - Throughout the rest of the body: tiredness, headache, muscle pain, chills, fever and nausea

 If you have symptoms outside of the common ones mentioned or that last more than 3 days, then contact your primary care physician and report your reaction to: https://vaers.hhs.gov/.

 SHS is now providing COVID-19 booster shots based on CDC booster eligibility.
-Individuals aged 18+ are now eligible to receive a booster.
-You can choose between any of the COVID-19 boosters available (Moderna, Pfizer-BioNTech, Johnson & Johnson’s Janssen).
-Schedule a vaccine appointment online through our Patient Portal at https://tx.ag/COVIDvaccine.
+TAMU students, faculty and staff can choose between any of the COVID-19 boosters available (Moderna, Pfizer-BioNTech, Johnson & Johnson’s Janssen).
+Vaccination appointments are only available on Mondays and Fridays, and can be scheduled online through our Patient Portal at tx.ag/COVIDvaccine.

 Visit the CDC website for information regarding when an individual is considered fully vaccinated or up to date.